60 Second Lemon Law Assessment™

 When your new vehicle turns out to be a major headache, it’s easy to feel powerless.
 But the law provides several ways to hold a car company accountable.
 The right approach depends on your specific situation, from a dangerous defect to a broken promise from the dealer.
 Understanding these options is the first step toward getting the justice you deserve.
 Here are the most common legal claims you can make against a manufacturer or dealership.

 This is your path if a vehicle defect caused an accident or injury.
 Think of issues like faulty airbags that don’t deploy, failing brakes, or defective steering components that make you lose control.
-To win a product liability claim, you must prove that a dangerous defect in the car was the direct cause of your accident or losses.
+To win a product liability claim, you must prove that a dangerous defect in the car had a flaw in its design, a manufacturing error, or an inadequate safety warning was the direct cause of your accident or losses.
 It’s about holding manufacturers responsible for putting unsafe products on the road and ensuring they pay for the harm they cause.

 If your new car has a significant defect that the dealership can’t seem to fix after several repair attempts, you might have a lemon.
 State and federal Lemon Laws are designed specifically for this frustrating situation.
 These laws allow you to sue the manufacturer directly for a full refund or a replacement vehicle.
 Because these cases have very specific requirements about the number of repair attempts and the type of defect, it’s a good idea to review some frequently asked lemon law questions to see if your car qualifies.